List of Supergirl characters: Nyxly

-Nyxlygsptlnz, nicknamed Nyxly (portrayed by Peta Sergeant; season 6), is a 5th Dimension Imp whom Kara meets in the Phantom Zone.
+Nyxlygsptlnz, nicknamed Nyxly (Peta Sergeant; season 6), is a 5th Dimension Imp whom Kara meets in the Phantom Zone.
 She saves her from Scar by claiming that the Phantoms and the White Martians are coming their way.
 While mentioning her history with Mister Mxyzptlk, Nyxly states that she was a princess who was banished to the Phantom Zone by her father King Brpxz who also killed her brother Bryxly.
 While having a bracelet that negates her abilities, Nyxly managed to sneak a 5th Dimensional Orb with her.
 To help Kara rescue Zor-El, Nyxly breaks her bracelets at the cost of her 5th Dimensional Orb.
 With her powers regained, Nyxly heals Kara's leg and helps to rescue Zor-El.
-When a mirror that would serve as one of the exits to the Phantom Zone is found, Kara discovered that Nyxly has her own plans with the mirror where she plans to go to Earth to get back to the 5th Dimension and get revenge on her father.
+When a mirror that would serve as one of the exits to the Phantom Zone is found, Kara discovered that Nyxly has her own plans with the mirror where she plans to go to Earth to return to the 5th Dimension and retaliate against her father.
 During the struggle, Kara accidentally sets off the self-destruct sequence and sacrifices the mirror to keep Nyxly from going through.
 Nyxly survived the building's explosion and secretly stows away on top of the Tower following Supergirl and Zor-El's rescue.
 After allowing Nia's mother to be revived for a day, Nyxly ran into the hunter Mitch and collaborated with him in a plot to trap Supergirl by having Dr. Desmond Raab build a cryo-bomb.
 When it was destroyed by Supergirl, it was revealed to have helped Nyxly regain her powers.
 Using her powers, Nyxly incapacitates Supergirl's legs in ice and destroys the Ormfell Building.
 With Supergirl vulnerable to magic, she calls for Mxyzptlk.
 Nyxly does different attacks to draw out Mxyzptlk until he surrenders to her.
 Nyxly then uses an orb to absorb Mxyzptlk where she uses the orb to find the totems she needs.
 After obtaining some of the Totems and being aided by an A.I. modeled after her that was placed in a Lexosuit she received, she is then visited by Lex Luthor who gave her the Lexosuit with the A.I. made from a future Nyxly.
 Lex aids her in hunting for the remaining totems.
 Though this becomes stained due to Lillian and their competition once the AllStone is put together and split into three pieces.
 When Lex Luthor opens a portal to the Phantom Zone to summon the Phantoms, Lex and Nyxly are dragged in by the Phantoms due to their hubris.